-While the work in the previous section focused mostly on the case where we have one particular abstraction function, there is also a considerable amount that has focused on state representation selection, where the agent is provided with a set of state representations (or abstraction functions).
-It is usually assumed that these representations are provided by a domain expert and the goal is to select the best representation, often in terms of regret.
+While the work in the previous section mainly focused on the case where we have one particular abstraction function, there is also a considerable amount that has focused on state representation selection, where the agent is provided with a set of state representations (or abstraction functions).
+It is usually assumed that a domain expert provides these representations, and the goal is to select the best representation, often in terms of regret.

-Most of this work focuses on finding representations that make the problem Markov, rather than on finding good approximate abstractions.
-To deal with perceptual aliasing most work makes the assumption that the provided set contains a Markov model of the environment [25, 47, 48, 53, 58].
-To find a correct representation in the online setting these algorithms eliminate non-Markov models by comparing the obtained rewards during execution with a threshold based on a Markov model.
-The work by Lattimore et al. [41] considers a similar setting, where the dynamics of the true environment depend arbitrarily on the history of actions, rewards, and observations.
+Most of this work focuses on finding representations that make the problem Markov instead of focusing on finding good approximate abstractions.
+In order to deal with perceptual aliasing, most work assumes that the provided set contains a Markov model of the environment [25, 48, 49, 54, 59].
+In order to find a correct representation in the online setting, these algorithms eliminate non-Markov models by comparing the obtained rewards during execution with a threshold based on a Markov model.
+The work by Lattimore et al. [41] considers a similar setting where the dynamics of the true environment depend arbitrarily on the history of actions, rewards, and observations.
 Instead of getting a set of representation functions, they assume access to a given set of models, one of which is a correct model of the true environment.
 In this way, they can compare the calculated expected reward for the given model with the rewards obtained during the process and eliminate the unlikely models.

-Other work does not assume that a Markov representation is available [31, 57], these both use an ε -bisimulation type abstraction.
-The work of Ortner et al. [57] builds on the work by Maillard et al. [47], by removing the necessity of having a Markov representation in the set of available representations.
-However, the analysis is invalid since it has been shown that there is an issue in the proof on which they build [18].
-They also do not take into perceptual aliasing, since they use a concentration inequality that requires i.i.d. samples.
+Other work does not assume that a Markov representation is available [31, 58], these both use an $\epsilon$ -bisimulation type abstraction.
+The work of Ortner et al. [58] builds on the work of Maillard et al. [48] by removing the necessity of having a Markov representation in the set of available representations.
+However, the analysis is invalid since there is an issue in the proof on which they build [18].

+They also do not take into perceptual aliasing since they use a concentration inequality that requires i.i.d. samples.
 The work by Jiang et al. [31] deals with perceptual aliasing by explicitly assuming in their analysis that a data set consisting of samples that are i.i.d. is available.
-They give a performance bound for policies based on a learned abstract model and split the error into two components, similar to some of the work mentioned in Section 3.2 [17, 59].
+They give a performance bound for policies based on a learned abstract model and split the error into two components, similar to some of the work mentioned in Section 3.2 [17, 60].
 These two components are used to create an algorithm that decides which representation should be used based on the available data.

 The methods in this section show that we can learn to select a correct (Markov) representation, given an initial set of representations.
-Most of these methods are not very scalable, as they are tabular, and it can be difficult to find a good (Markov) representation/abstraction in larger problems.
+Most of these methods are not very scalable, as they are tabular, and finding a good (Markov) representation/abstraction in larger problems can be challenging.